jookie/jojoBot/py/lib/README.md

 The steps to execute this are:

-* Run the Alpaca Proxy Agent as described in the project's README
+* Run the Alpaca Proxy Agent as described in the project's OVERVIEW
 * Define a new environment variable: `DATA_PROXY_WS` set to the address of the proxy agent. (e.g: `DATA_PROXY_WS=ws://127.0.0.1:8765`)
 * If you are using the Alpaca data stream, make sure to initiate the Stream object with the container's url: `data_url='http://127.0.0.1:8765'`
 * Execute your algorithm.
 It will connect to the Alpaca servers through the proxy agent, allowing you to execute multiple strategies